data-matt/data-matt.github.io/_posts/2021-09-29-Introducing-CockroachDB-to-Apache-Hop-Incubating.md

 ![image](/assets/images/blogpost1/table-input.png)
 9. Click the "Table Input" step.
 Then click "Edit".
 ![image](/assets/images/blogpost1/edit.png)
-10. In the dialog, input your SQL select query.
+10. In the dialog, input an SQL select query.
 ![image](/assets/images/blogpost1/Screenshot2021-09-28at13.51.22.png)
 11. Don't forget to click "Preview" to check the SQL statement is correct!
 For this exercise, the CockroachDB example workload [movr] was used to create the database, tables and fake data.
 ![image](/assets/images/blogpost1/Screenshot2021-09-28at14.03.32.png)